uliulus/minesweeper/API-SPEC.md

         second: Int
     }

-The response payload has the parameters that were effectively used to create the game, not necessarily the ones requested by the user.
+The response payload has the parameters that were effectively used to create the game, not necessarily the ones requested by the client.

 ## Cells resources
 A game has cells, they have coordinates.
 When a game is created, cells get created with the game.

-Cells are initially unrevealed, and might get revealed later upon users requests.
+Cells are initially unrevealed.
+The resource for an unrevealed cell wont show information about the cell having a mine or not.

+The client can put a flag in an unrevealed cell (question-mark or red flag), and can remove it or change it as well.

+The client can request a cell to be revealed.
+This can result in:
+* a mine is being hit, and then the game is over.
+* the cell gets revealed and potentially many other neighboaring cells get revealed as well.
+The game is not ended in this case.

 Revealed cells have neighbouring mines quantity.
-Unrevealed cells might have flags.

-The client can change flags in unrevealed cells but can do nothing on revealed ones.
+The client can do nothing on revealed cells, except query them.

+## Cell resource model
 Cells is a polymorphic resource since there are slightly different attributes and behaviour in each case.

 In order to model this, I will use a common cell resource, with coordinates.

-A kind attribute is helpful to tell if the cell is revealed or not.
-Since we might want to have more than 2 kinds, I will use a string code for the kind. kind in {"revealed", "unrevealed"}
+A kind attribute is helpful to tell the type of cell.
+Since we might want to have more than 2 kinds in the future, I will use a string code for the kind.
+Initially kind is any of these: {"revealed", "unrevealed"}

 In case the cell is unrevealed, there will be a sub-resource for the unrevealed-cell-state (the flag is there).